-6. Plaintiff Friends of Merrymeeting Bay ("FOMB") is a non-profit Maine corporation with over 400 members.
-FOMB is dedicated to preserving the ecological, aesthetic, historical, recreational, and commercial values of Maine's Merrymeeting Bay and its watershed, which includes the Kennebec River.
-FOMB accomplishes its mission through research, advocacy, land conservation, education, and litigation.

-7. Plaintiff Environment Maine is a non-profit Maine corporation.
+- 6. Plaintiff Friends of Merrymeeting Bay ("FOMB") is a non-profit Maine corporation with over 400 members.
+FOMB is dedicated to preserving the ecological, aesthetic, historical, recreational, and commercial values of Maine's Merrymeeting Bay and its watershed, which includes the Kennebec and Androscoggin Rivers.
+FOMB accomplishes its mission through research, advocacy, land conservation, education, and litigation. - 7.
+Plaintiff Environment Maine is a non-profit Maine corporation.
 It is a statewide environmental organization that advocates for clean air, clean water, and preservation of Maine's natural resources on behalf of approximately 3,460 citizen members from across the state of Maine.
-Among other activities, Environment Maine researches and distributes analytical reports on environmental issues, advocates before legislative and administrative bodies, engages in litigation when necessary, and conducts public education.

-8. Defendant Brookfield Renewable Power, Inc. ("Brookfield"), either in its own name or through a subsidiary, owns and operates Hydro Kennebec dam on the Kennebec River.
-Brookfield operates, and exercises fundamental control over, this dam. www.brookfieldpower.com/Global/5/documents/relatedlinks/1699.pdf.
-Brookfield is itself a wholly-owned subsidiary of Brookfield Asset Management, a Toronto-based conglomerate.
+Among other activities, Environment Maine researches and distributes analytical reports on environmental issues, advocates before legislative and administrative bodies, engages in litigation when necessary, and conducts public education. - 8.
+Defendant NextEra Energy Resources, Inc. ("NextEra"), either in its own name or through a subsidiary, owns Weston and Shawmut hydroelectric dams on the Kennebec River and Brunswick hydroelectric dam on the Androscoggin River.
+NextEra has a 50% ownership interest in Defendant The Merimil Limited Partnership ("Merimil"), which owns Lockwood dam on the Kennebec.
+NextEra operates, and exercises fundamental control over, Weston, Shawmut, Lockwood, and Brunswick dams.